“[Judy] is not so much a performer as a religion, and one is either a zealot or one is not.” – R.H. Gardner, The Baltimore Sun, 1967

 Judy had just appeared on the radio show “Good News of 1939” the day before this amendment was drafted, and would appear on the show again on October 20.
 Her next radio appearance and last one for 1938 was on the National Redemption Movement Program on December 20.
 Both programs were on the NBC network.

-September 9, 1939: “Now Color Dorothy” was the third entry is a series of six (the rest are below) images of a coloring contest held by The Evening Herald in Klamath Falls, Oregon.
+September 9, 1939: “Now Color Dorothy” was the third entry in a series of six (the rest are shown here) images of a coloring contest held by The Evening Herald in Klamath Falls, Oregon.